jdblack/website/content/post/clustering_cinc.md

 subgraph Standalone Chef
 cinc-->postgres
 cinc-->opensearch
-cinc-->others(and a slew of other services) end
+cinc-->others(and a slew of other services, including redis) end
 {{</mermaid >}}

-From our perspective, it's just a ~~Chef~~ Cinc server, taking and serving request.
+From our perspective, it's just a Chef/Cinc server, taking and serving request.
 Under the blankets, though, there's a bit more to it.
 Things, at least at first, are just fine!

 As time passes, it becomes more clear that our entire infrastructure is dependent upon that server never, ever going down.
-Something as simple as a kernel upgrade on your ~~Chef~~ Cinc server often causes the entire organization to become rudderless.
+Something as simple as a kernel upgrade on your Chef/Cinc server often causes the entire organization to become rudderless.
 Your organization loses the ability to scale new app servers, becuase chef is down.
-SecOps become rudderless, as they lose the ability to patch zero days, because the ~~chef~~ cinc server is down.
+SecOps become rudderless, as they lose the ability to patch zero days, because the server is down.
 Tools that rely upon inventory management lose the ability to watch systems.
 It can get ugly.
 Its our responsibility to avoid single points of failure like these.

-There is thankfully a process by which we can run as many ~~chef~~ cinc servers as we want!
+There is thankfully a process by which we can run as many cinc (or chef) servers as we want!
 The api server itself is stateless and we can run as many of them as we want, as long as we externalize the Postgres Database and Opensearch Cluster.
 The rest of the stuff, nginx, reddis, rabbitmq can stay right where it is.

 {{< mermaid >}}
 flowchart LR